HStewartGitHome/WcfToCore/README.md

 [GitHub - DigDes/SoapCore: SOAP extension for ASP.NET
 Core](https://github.com/DigDes/SoapCore)

-I took the following steps: 1.
-Created .Net Framework 4.72 project with WPF client and WPF Self Host.
-2. Created .Net 5 WPF base on 4.72 project and use technique shown in examples 3.
-Once I got above working, I created SoapCore Host and made modifications for services 4.
-I tried this on Microsoft Blazor 1.
-Blazor Web assembly Hosted was first attempt, and it works fine 2.
-Blazor Web assembly - had trouble and needs more research but believe it related to Wasm not support ServiceModel 3.
-I also created Blazor Server 5.
-Also included is command line test application
+I took the following steps:

+1. Created .Net Framework 4.72 project with WPF client and WPF Self Host.

+2. Created .Net 5 WPF base on 4.72 project and use technique shown in examples.

+3. Once I got above working, I created SoapCore Host and made modifications for services

+4. I tried this on Microsoft Blazor projects

+>   1. Blazor Web assembly Hosted was first attempt, and it works fine.

+>   2. Blazor Web assembly - had trouble and needs more research but believe it
+>   related to Wasm not support ServiceModel.

+>   3. I also created Blazor Server

+5. Also included is command line test application.

 One special note, I was able to get both WCF Hosted and SoapCore Hosted to work at same service on clients, but the names of service must be same name space.